entropyxyz/api_key_tdx/SPEC.md

 ## Storage options

-The storage discussion that follows is split into two distinct requirements: storage encryption key on the one hand, and state replication on the other.
+The storage discussion that follows is split into two distinct requirements: the local storage encryption key on the one hand; and state replication on the other.

 ### Local storage encryption

-While we focus on AKS in this document, there is a slight overlap with the TSS, so we briefly discuss both here.
+While we focus on AKS in this document, there is a slight overlap with the TSS; we briefly discuss both here.

 When it comes to encrypted local storage, TSS nodes **must** be able to recover their encryption key on a reboot.